 A WordPress website is structured from various files and folders, out of which wp-content is a folder of utmost importance.
 It contains all your website’s content, themes and plugins.
 Accidental deletion of this folder can crash your whole website.

 At WP Hacked Help, our WordPress security team often comes across WordPress sites where hackers attack WP-content/uploads folder and hack wordpress site.
 Because usually the website’s backend is not checked by website owners and wp-content folder becomes the most apt location to exploit.
 Also, they would add some secret backdoors which could serve as entry points for malicious scripts which are used to inject malware in wordpress site.
 This may lead to your hacked site url redirecting to malicious site.

 The harm hackers can do to the wp-content is really daunting.
 But don’t worry!

 In this guide, you will learn everything about wp-content (in wp content / uploads), covering from what this folder does.
-How to protect it from unauthorized access & prevent wp-content/uploads hack.
+How to protect it from unauthorized access & prevent wp-content/uploads hack in 2022.

 ⭐ What Is The WP-content Folder?

 As mentioned earlier, while the creation of WordPress website a lot of files and folders are created at the backend.
 Out of these wp-content folders is one of the most crucial ones.